Toll roads in Texas: Regional tollway authorities

+Regional tollway authorities are state-level political bodies established through multi-county agreements.
+They may build and operate toll roads within their member counties and adjacent non-member counties, as well as issue bonds backed by toll revenue to fund future projects.
+They are governed by a board of directors appointed by member counties and the Governor of Texas.

-Regional tollway authorities are political subdivisions of the state established by two or more counties.
-The North Texas Tollway Authority (NTTA) is the only regional tollway authority.
-NTTA operates all toll roads in the Dallas–Fort Worth Metroplex.
-NTTA provides tolling services for the managed lanes in the region, but does not own or operate any managed lanes.
+The North Texas Tollway Authority (NTTA) is the only regional tollway authority in the state.
+Established by Collin, Dallas, Denton and Tarrant counties, NTTA owns and operates all toll roads, toll bridges, and toll tunnels in the Dallas–Fort Worth metroplex.
+The authority also collects tolls on tolled express lanes in the region on behalf of TxDOT; however, it does not manage the lanes or set prices.

 County toll road authorities

 County toll road authorities (TRAs) are established by single counties.
 A county toll road authority is a division of the county in which it is established.

 Regional mobility authorities

 In 2001, the State Legislature authorized the creation of the regional mobility authorities (RMAs).
 These authorities are designed as a means for individual or multiple counties to build, operate, and maintain local toll roads or other transportation projects.
 These authorities are authorized to issue bonds as well as designate local revenue sources to pay for the initial costs of the projects.
 The primary purpose for creating the RMAs was to reduce the time and bureaucratic "red tape" in the toll road building process.